 - Teeth surrounding the gap

-…all affect what strategy Dr. Farless will take.
+…all affect what strategy Dr. Farless or Dr. Locklear will take.
 Depending on the situation, there are actually four types of fixed bridges.
 They include

 - Traditional Bridge, in which a gap is surrounded by two natural teeth.
-In this case, Dr. Farless will prepare the surrounding teeth to be fit with porcelain crowns.
+In this case, your dentist will prepare the surrounding teeth to be fit with porcelain crowns.
 A porcelain pontic will be fused between these two crowns, thus “bridging the gap” in your smile.

 - Cantilever Bridge, in which a gap only has one natural tooth beside it.
-In this case, Dr. Farless will prepare the single tooth for a porcelain crown, which has the porcelain pontic attached to it in order to fill the gap.
+In this case, your dentist will prepare the single tooth for a porcelain crown, which has the porcelain pontic attached to it in order to fill the gap.

 - Maryland Bridge, in which crowns aren’t used to secure the pontic.
-Instead, Dr. Farless will bond a porcelain framework to the back of the two surrounding teeth that will hold the pontic in place.
+Instead, your dentist will bond a porcelain framework to the back of the two surrounding teeth that will hold the pontic in place.
 While less tooth preparation occurs in Maryland bridge, they are often not as strong as traditional bridges and likely wouldn’t be used to fill a gap in your molars.

-- Implant-Supported Bridge, in which Dr. Farless would attach a bridge prosthetic to a dental implant.
+- Implant-Supported Bridge, in which Dr. Farless or Dr. Locklear would attach a bridge prosthetic to a dental implant.
 While this makes for a lasting restoration, dental implants are a more extensive surgery and typically are more expensive.